Causal reasoning in difference graphs: Abstract

 \section{Abstract}

-In epidemiology, understanding causal mechanisms across different populations is essential for designing effective public health interventions.
+Understanding causal mechanisms across different populations is essential for designing effective public health interventions.
 Recently, difference graphs have been introduced as a tool to visually represent causal variations between two distinct populations.
 While there has been progress in inferring these graphs from data through causal discovery methods, there remains a gap in systematically leveraging their potential to enhance causal reasoning.
-This paper addresses that gap by establishing conditions for identifying causal changes and effects using difference graphs and observational data.
-It specifically focuses on identifying total causal changes and total effects in a nonparametric framework, as well as direct causal changes and direct effects in a linear context.
+This paper addresses that gap by establishing conditions for identifying causal changes and effects using difference graphs.
+It specifically focuses on identifying total causal changes and total effects in a nonparametric setting, as well as direct causal changes and direct effects in a linear setting.
 In doing so, it provides a novel approach to causal reasoning that holds potential for various public health applications.